Non-Markovian Quantum Process Tomography: Process tensor contraction and maximum likelihood

 \subsection{Maximum likelihood, cost evaluation, and gradient}

 Full details and benchmarking of the \texttt{pgdb} algorithm for QPT can be found in Ref.~\cite{QPT-projection}.
-Here, we provide the pseudocode in this context, which forms the basis for our implementation of ML-PTT.
+Here, we provide the pseudocode in this context, which forms the basis for our implementation of MLE-PTT.

 $\text{Proj}_{S_n^+\cap\mathcal{V}}(\cdot)$ here is the projection subroutine described in Section~\ref{sec:MLPTT}.
 Although we have fixed the gradient step size here to be the same as in~\cite{QPT-projection}, we find this to be slightly problem-dependent in terms of its performance.
 The reason is that the larger the step, the less physical $\Upsilon_{k:0}^{(j)} - \mu \nabla f(\Upsilon_{k:0}^{(j)})$ tends to be, increasing the run-time of the projection subroutine.
 In general, we find that decreasing $\mu$ to favour the runtime of the projection is overall favourable to the performance of the algorithm.